nahinojo/myfreecadlib/README.md

 # myfreecadlib
-This repo is a personal library of macros for the software FreeCAD.
+This repo is a personal library of functions for the software FreeCAD.
 Work in-progress.